Horse hoof: The frog

 The frog is a V-shaped structure that extends forward across about two-thirds of the sole.
 Its thickness grows from the front to the back and, at the back, it merges with the heel periople.
 In its midline, it has a central groove (sulcus) that extends up between the bulbs.

 It is dark gray-blackish in color and of a rubbery consistency, suggesting its role as a shock absorber and grip tool on hard, smooth ground.
 The frog also acts like a pump to move the blood back to the heart, a great distance from the relatively thin leg to the main organ of the circulatory system.

 In the stabled horse, the frog does not wear but degrades, due to bacterial and fungal activity, to an irregular, soft, slashed surface.
 In the free-roaming horse, it hardens into a callous consistency with a near-smooth surface.
 For good health, the horse requires dry areas to stand.
-If exposed to constant wet or damp environments, the frog will develop a bacterial infection called thrush.
+If exposed to constant wet or damp environments, the frog can develop a bacterial infection called thrush.

 The frog is anatomically analogous to the human fingertip.

 The sole

 The sole has a whitish-yellowish, sometimes grayish color.
 It covers the whole space from the perimeter of the wall to the bars and the frog, on the underside of the hoof.
 Its deep layer has a compact, waxy character and it is called 'live sole'.
 Its surface is variable in character as a result of ground contact.
 If there is no contact, as in shod hooves or when the walls are too long or the movement poor, the lower surface of the sole has a crumbly consistency, and it is easily abraded by scratching it with a hoofpick.
 Conversely, it has a very hard consistency, with a smooth, bright surface, when there is a consistent, active contact with the ground.
-The front portion beneath the front of the pedal bone is called the 'sole callus'.

 A stone bruise affects the sole of the horse's foot.
 It is often caused by a horse treading on a stone or sharp type of object, landings from high jumps and excessive exposure to snow.
 These can also occur when horses, particularly baby horses, perform various acrobatic feats (known as horse gymnastics).
 A major symptom is lameness.

 The bars

 Bars are the inward folds of the wall, originating from the heels at an abrupt angle.
 The strong structure built up by the extremities of the heel and of the bar is called the 'heel buttress'.
-The sole between the heel walls and the bars is named the 'seat of corn', and it is a very important landmark used by natural hoof trimmers to evaluate the correct heel height.
+The sole between the heel walls and the bars is named the 'seat of corn' or 'angle of the bar', and it is a very important landmark used by natural hoof trimmers to evaluate the correct heel height.
 The bars have a three-layer structure just like the walls (see above).
 When overgrown, they bend outwards and cover the lower surface of the sole.